jbrt/Array-XRay/README.md

 # Array-XRay

-A tool to provide an inventory of your EMC VPLEX and IBM SVC arrays
+A tool to provide an inventory of your EMC VPLEX, VMAX and IBM SVC arrays

 ## Purpose

-This tool can manage EMC VPLEX and IBM SVC/FlashSystem arrays.
+This tool can manage EMC VPLEX, VMAX and IBM SVC/FlashSystem arrays.

 On EMC VPLEX systems you can inventory:
 - All Cluster's information